Network Commands Basics: Checking Connectivity with ip and ifconfig

 How do you test reachability?

-Use ping to verify packets actually reach a target; -c limits the count so it stops.
-Try gateway → external IP → domain name in order to pinpoint where the path breaks.
+Use ping to verify that packets actually reach a target. -c sets how many packets to send; without it, ping keeps going forever.
+Try gateway → external IP → domain name in that order.
+That order pinpoints where the path breaks.

 $ ping -c 4 192.168.1.1